apilium/BDA-Project/bda_summary.md

 # Nicola slides:
 To proceed our bayesian workflow we designed 3 models and we chose to use BRMS for modeling that’s an interface to fit Bayesian generalized (non-)linear multivariate models using Stan.
 The Generalised Linear Model used is Bernoulli-Logit, which is logistic regression.
-First model: all features excluding TIME, second model: selected features strongest correlation with DEATH_EVENT, third model hierarchical with age as hyperparameter, there will be three groups since, by intuition, we thought that different aged people tend to have different medical conditions by default.
+First model: all features excluding TIME, second model: selected features strongest correlation with DEATH_EVENT, third model hierarchical with age as a grouping feature, there will be three groups since, by intuition, we thought that different aged people tend to have different medical conditions by default.
 After fitting all these three models we asses the convergence using different measures.
 The first measure we investigated was the Rhat, that is a convergence diagnostic for Markov chain Monte Carlo.
 R̂ statistic measures the ratio between the average variance of draws within each chain and the variance of the pooled draws across chains; if all chains are at equilibrium, R̂ will be one.
 We had a look also at the effective sample size is an estimate of the number of independent draws from the posterior distribution of the estimand of interest.
 Because the draws within a Markov chain are not independent if there is autocorrelation, the effective sample size, neff, is usually smaller than the total sample size, N. We made sure that there werent divergent chains and the maximum tree depth only reached using the hierarchical model.
 A model comparison have been carried out using the loo package for the estimation of elpd that is the expected log pointwise predictive density for new data and the k-values.
 The estimated shape parameter of the generalised Pareto distribution can be used to asses the reliability of the estimate.
 We want those values to be less than 0.7 to consider the estimation of elpd reliable.